CountPacMan/SimonSays/README.md

 # Simon Says in AngularJS for Epicodus
-## by Daniel Toader and Kyle Bulloch
+## by Daniel Toader, Kyle Bulloch, and Cynthia Wilhelm
 ### Date: April 29, 2015
 #### Description
 Single page app game of Simon in AngularJS.
 User is given progressively longer patterns to remember and emulate.
 User score is based on number of consecutive rounds before failure.
 Built as an exercise in AngularJS.